-Operating expenses were \$1,210,681, which increased from \$581,622 during Q1 2020.
-The increase is primarily related to additional advertising and promotion costs, which are a direct result of the Company launching capital markets and investor relations marketing programs in order to increase visibility and awareness to the investment community and prospective shareholders and to more effectively communicate developments of the Company.
-This increase was partially offset by savings in salaries and benefits due to an overall reduction in executive compensation.
+Operating expenses were \$727,747, which increased from \$340,048 during Q2 2020.
+The increase is primarily related to increase salaries and benefits and additional advertising and promotion costs, which are a direct result of the Company launching capital markets and investor relations marketing programs in order to increase visibility and awareness to the investment community and prospective shareholders and to more effectively communicate developments of the Company.